loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 A. Adding Images for the Outside
 ++++++++++++++++++++++++++++++++

 #.
-Place first image
+Place first image: File> Place> select the individual outside image file> Place, press Return to complete the file placement.

 #.
-Rasterize.
+Rasterize: Right-click the placed image in the Layers panel, Rasterize Layer

 #.
-Rotate image.
+Rotate image: Edit> ___

 #.
-Position image.
+Position image: Select the Move tool.
+Move the image to the desired spot.
+Images should be 3/4" away from the left and right edges, flush with top and bottom edges, and flush against each other.
+Hide the background layer so that you can see any white image edges better.

 #.
 Place second image, rasterize, rotate.